THE

 same thing

-and therefore, the formulation by Dignaga was
+and therefore, the formulation by dignaga was

 replete with ambiguity.

-The formulation of the second rupa
+the formulation of the second rupa

-given by Dignaga was also ambiguous in the same way which led Uddyotakara to
+given by dignaga was also ambiguous in the same way which led uddyotakara to

 interpret it in two different ways, viz.,

-(IIa) The hetu is present in
+(iia) the hetu is present in

 similar instances only.

-(IIb) The hetu is present in
+(iib) the hetu is present in

 ‘all similar instances’.

-In the same way Dignaga’s formulation of the third rupa was subjected to two different interpretations by Uddyotakara
+in the same way dignaga’s formulation of the third rupa was subjected to two different interpretations by uddyotakara

 as follows: